 Candidates for Hip Resurfacing

-Hip resurfacing is intended for active male patients in need of a hip replacement.
-The suitability of resurfacing as an appropriate treatment for you should be determined by a review of your bone quality and the size of your femoral head.
-Please discuss your options with your doctor.
+Hip resurfacing is intended for younger active male patients in need of a hip replacement.
+The suitability of resurfacing as an appropriate treatment for you should be determined by your surgeon, including a review of your bone quality and the size of your femoral head.
+Please discuss your options with your surgeon.

-The BHR Hip was approved for use in the United States by the Food and Drug Administration in 2006, but has been implanted in hospitals around the world since 1997.
+The BHR Hip was CE marked in January 1997 and has been implanted in hospitals in Europe since then.
+It was approved for use in the United States by the Food and Drug Administration in 2006.

 The BHR Hip has two parts: the femoral head (the ball) and the acetabular component (the socket).

-The benefits to patients of the BHR technique and implant may be significant.
+The benefits of the BHR technique and implant for appropriate patients may be significant.
 The implant's head size, its bearing surfaces and its bone-sparing technique could make it the right choice for active patients.
-In fact, the implant's rate of survivorship for men under the age of 65 is comparable to—and in many cases, better than—standard total hip replacements after ten years of use.
+In fact, the implant's rate of survivorship for men under the age of 65 is comparable to—and in many cases, better than—standard total hip replacements after ten years of use.1

 While the implant closely matches the size of your natural femoral head (hip ball), it is substantially larger than the femoral head of most total hip replacements.
-This increased size reduces the risk of dislocation of your implant after surgery.
+This increased size helps to reduce the risk of dislocation of your implant after surgery.2

 The BHR Hip implant conserves substantially more bone than a total hip replacement.
-Since it preserves your natural femoral neck and most of your femoral head, a well-placed BHR Hip reduces concerns about leg length discrepancy.
-Also, should you need the implant to be replaced at some point in the future, you would be a candidate for a standard hip replacement stem as opposed to needing a longer “revision” stem, as is often the case when a traditional hip replacement needs to be replaced.
+Since it preserves your natural femoral neck and most of the natural femoral head, a well-placed BHR reduces concerns about post-operative leg length discrepancy.
+Also, should you need the implant to be replaced at some point in the future, you would be a candidate for a standard hip replacement stem as opposed to needing a longer “revision” stem-type, as is often the case when a traditional hip replacement needs to be replaced.

 Total hip replacement requires the removal of the femoral head and the insertion of a hip stem down the shaft of the femur.
-Hip resurfacing preserves both the femoral head and the femoral neck.
+Hip resurfacing, by contrast, preserves both the femoral head and the femoral neck.

 During the procedure, your surgeon will only remove a few centimeters of bone around the femoral head, shaping it to fit tightly inside the BHR Hip implant.
 Your surgeon will also prepare the acetabulum for the metal cup that will form the socket portion of the ball-and-socket joint.